Battle of Lusail: Reception

 Smith also noted various players' unimpressed reactions to the referee.
 Messi would say that "[FIFA] can't put a referee who isn't up to the task for these instances," while Emiliano Martínez described Mateu Lahoz as "useless" and said "I thought we controlled the game really well, we went 2–0 up and the ref was giving everything for them.
 They get a good header, and then it turned upside down, the ref gave 10 minutes for no reason.
 He just wanted them to score, that was basically it, so hopefully we don't have that ref any more."
 Netherlands midfielder Frenkie de Jong called Mateu Lahoz "scandalous" and said "when regular playing time was over, the Argentina players all went to him and from then on he only whistled for Argentina.
 Jurrien Timber's shoe was kicked off, but then he whistled for a foul against us.
 Luuk [de Jong] just wins a normal header and he blows his whistle, they kick the ball into our dugout, he doesn't care.
 Messi takes the ball with his hand, just lets it go."
 CBS Sports reported that after the match, Mateu Lahoz had been sent home.

-The match was further marred by the death of American sportswriter Grant Wahl after he collapsed near the end of the match while watching in the press box.
+The match was further marred by the death of US sportswriter Grant Wahl after he collapsed near the end of the match while watching in the press box.